 -

-Dew-Resistant Grass: New hybrid turf reduces moisture impact by 40%
+Dew-Resistant Grass: New hybrid turf reduces moisture impact by40%

 2. Player Protection Measures